Central Florida Council

 In 1922, the Central Florida Council, Boy Scouts of America, was chartered by the National Council of the Boy Scouts of America to implement a quality Scouting program to all youth in its geographic area.
 The council is incorporated as a non-profit organization in the State of Florida.

 Organization

-The council is broken down into eight geographical districts covering a seven county area:
+The council is broken down into seven geographical districts covering seven counties: